dizonivan11/website-builder/README.md

 **TODO List:**
 <ol>
 <li>Fix bug when the selected text becomes 'undefined' after using Add Link Dialog</li>
+<li>Revise how CSS is injected to the element.
+Avoid Inline CSS and make all the CSS append to some file that links to the web page (ex.
+DUDA's Dev Mode)</li>
 <li>Add Row and Column Properties Window</li>
 <li>Convert all hard-coded input html and let the predefined html (widget-properties/inputs/) generate the html</li>
 <li>Add More Buttons in WYSIWYG Text Editor</li>